 - 2:1.
 Assessment of this indicator is based on the number of elements in place that enable the government to track climate-related expenditure.
 The full specification of the information benchmark must be met to be counted towards the score.
 The assessment includes five basic elements of fiscal information that are considered the most important to track climate-related expenditure.
-Five additional elements are considered to be beyond basic good practice. - 2:2.
+Four additional elements are considered to be beyond basic good practice. - 2:2.
 For the purpose of this indicator, the definition of what constitutes "climate change expenditure" is provided by the government in the Inception Questionnaire and applied throughout the assessment.
-The questionnaire refers to a definition set in regulation.19 The narrative of the report will indicate the proportion of the budget represented by climate change expenditure for the last completed fiscal year. - 2:3.
-Assessors will use the list of climate change expenditure as defined under Element 1 and check whether requirements for Elements 3 to 10 are met against this list.
+The questionnaire refers to a definition set in regulation.
+The narrative of the report will indicate the proportion of the budget represented by climate change expenditure for the last completed fiscal year. - 2:3.
+Assessors will use the list of climate change expenditure as defined under Element I and check whether requirements for Elements 3 to 9 are met against this list.
 Elements are considered met when at least 75% of the amount represented by climate expenditure are covered.
 The narrative of the PEFA Climate report will indicate when the country uses a more detailed approach and defines "climate change mitigation expenditure" and "climate change adaptation expenditure". - 2:4.
 When the list of climate change expenditure is too long, assessors may consider using a sampling approach.
 If sampling is used, they should then explain the reason and justify the sampling approach adopted.
 It would be preferable that assessors and government agree on the sampling approach. - 2:5.
 For the purpose of this indicator, tracking refers to the ability to identify, classify, and monitor climate-related expenditure.
 Assessors will describe the methodology applied by the country in the narrative of the PEFA report.
-This methodology may be applied at any stage of the budget cycle; use manual and/or automated systems; be partially or fully developed.
-Methodologies for tracking climate expenditure vary and are not comparable across countries. - 2:6.
-The PEFA Climate methodology recognizes that countries use different methodologies to track their climate-related expenditure.
-There is no need to have a tagging system in place to meet the requirements for CRPFM-2., except for Element 6 focusing specifically on the tag.
-The PEFA Climate assessment can be performed on the basis of a list of climate-related expenditure established by a country after a review even without the use of a tag - as long as the same list is used throughout the PFM cycle.
-Such a list of climate-related expenditure could be, for example, a group of programs or projects assessed ex ante to have high climate change impact and to be monitored and reviewed ex post on such impact.
+This methodology may be applied at any stage of the budget cycle; use manual or/ and automated systems; be partially or fully developed.
+Methodologies for tracking climate expenditure vary and are not comparable across countries.